LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/README.md

 > - Needs to provide an analog connection that provides information on the battery's voltage for the processor to sense battery state of charge (SoC).
 > - Needs to charge the battery from the 5V input pin (listed in Table 3).
 > - Needs an ON/OFF switch.
 OFF state: battery draw <500uA.
-ON state: your robot peak current.
+ON state: ther robot peak current.